 4. Poor Airflow

 Restricted airflow from closed vents or malfunctioning fans prevents the central air conditioner from running efficiently.
-This leads to excess moisture that doesn’t evaporate properly, fostering mold growth.
+This lack of circulation leads to excess moisture that doesn’t evaporate properly, fostering mold growth.

 5. Dirty Evaporator Coils

-Evaporator coils can accumulate dirt and grime.
-When combined with moisture, this creates a breeding ground for mold and mildew.
-Dirty coils also reduce efficiency and performance.
+Dirty evaporator coils can accumulate dirt and grime when combined with condensation, creates an ideal breeding ground for mold and mildew.
+Evaporator coils must be kept clean, as dirty coils also significantly reduce system efficiency and performance.
 Learn more about how to clean AC coils.

 6. Infrequent Maintenance

-Neglecting regular AC maintenance allows dust, dirt, and moisture to accumulate on the filter, coils, and condensate pan, making it easier for mold to thrive..
+Neglecting regular AC maintenance allows dust, dirt, and moisture to accumulate on the filter, coils, and condensate pan.
+Consistent tune-ups are essential to stop mold before it thrives.

 7. Leaky Ductwork

-Leaky ducts allow warm, humid air to enter the system.
-If moisture settles in the cooling coils or other areas, it fosters mold growth within the ductwork.
+Leaky ducts draw warm, humid air into the cooler HVAC system, causing condensation.
+If this moisture settles in the cooling coils or other hidden areas, it fosters mold growth within the ductwork.

 8. Improperly Sized or Installed Units